New office is now open in Oakley!

 You will need: Preheated grill or oven, toothpicks.

 - 1 pound nitrate-free bacon (cut the package in half so each piece is half the length)

 - 1 jar of whole pepperoncinis (cut the stems off and slice down the side)

 - 3 chicken breasts or 6 thighs (marinated in your favorite paleo-friendly hot sauce and cut into bite-sized chunks)

 While the grill or oven is preheating, marinate the chunked chicken breasts or thigh pieces in hot sauce.

 To assemble, take a piece of chicken, wrap inside a pepperoncini pepper, then wrap one piece of bacon around the pepper.
-Insert toothpick through assembled popper.
+REPLACE toothpick through assembled popper.
 Continue until the ingredients are all used.

 Grill poppers on low-medium heat or bake at 375 degrees until cooked.
 Be sure to turn several times.